 However, some problems still remain.
 In fact, the human emotion generation involved in understanding the situation can be a complicated and subjective process.
 Emotions reflect the biological cognitive processes associated with biological understanding and psychophysiological phenomena, and thus, it is difficult to propose a recognition method which is purely based on traditional machine learning methods.
 For example, according to recent studies, the thalamus, basal ganglia, insular cortex, amygdala, and frontal cortex are all involved in emotion recognition [41].
-Furthermore, accumulated direct biological evidence [42][43] supports the theory that neuron activity in a mammal's prefrontal cortex is heterogeneous, partially random, and disordered.
+Furthermore, accumulated direct biological evidence [42], [43] supports the theory that neuron activity in a mammal's prefrontal cortex is heterogeneous, partially random, and disordered.
 Crucially, the combined features extracted from mixed selectivity neurons may be central to complex cognition.
-Motivated by these biological evidences, this paper proposes novel hierarchical network methods for EEGbased emotion recognition.
-In particular, this paper makes the following contributions:
+Motivated by these biological evidences, this paper proposes novel hierarchical network methods for EEG-based emotion recognition.
+In particular, this paper makes the following contributions.

-1) We propose a NN-based emotion recognition with subnetwork nodes.
+- 1) We propose an NN-based emotion recognition with subnetwork nodes.
 The subnetwork node itself can be formed by several hidden nodes with various capabilities including feature learning, dimension reduction, etc. The subnetwork, alike neural representations in mammal cortex, can be functional as a local features extractor.
 The top layer of a hierarchical network, like brain, needs such subspace features produced by the subnetwork neuron to discard factors that are not relevant but, but simultaneously, recast these features into a mapping space so that the network can be performed to produce more reliable cognition.
-Compared with other EEG-based emotion recognition methods, the experimental results show that this subnetwork structure boosts nearly 5-10 percent accuracy of the EEG-based emotion recognition.

-2) Similar to biological learning, our hierarchical learning method could use any type of features and provide a parallel and unified learning mode for multimodal psychophysiological signals.
-Experimental results show that our method, with multimodal signals, could provide about 91.3% accuracy, which are superior to the state-of-the-art approaches.
+Compared with other EEG-based emotion recognition methods, the experimental results show that this subnetwork structure boosts nearly 5%-10% accuracy of the EEG-based emotion recognition. - 2) Similar to biological learning, our hierarchical learning method could use any type of features and provide a parallel and unified learning mode for multimodal psychophysiological signals.
+Experimental results show that our method, with multimodal signals, could provide about 91.3% accuracy, which are superior to the state-of-the-art approaches. - 3) Effect of 12 channel DE features.
+Previous studies [2], [18], [19] indicate that 12 channel DE features